|

 beans can be be grown up an existing fence which has been

-The requirements of runner beans are simple - water and
+covered with mesh netting.
+The requirements of French beans are simple - water and

-a mulch of organic material spread round the plants - this will
+a mulch of organic material spread round the plants.
+This will

 help retain moisture, keep the weeds down and gently feed the